Eschatologue/CM_wiki/docs/lore/pantheon/spire-judgement.md

 # Spire of Judgement

-###### *“Under the gaze of Falcone, justice is not just a concept but a cosmic truth, guiding or coercing us to uphold fairness and righteousness in all our actions.
+*“Under the gaze of Falcone, justice is not just a concept but a cosmic truth, guiding or coercing us to uphold fairness and righteousness in all our actions.
 In a way, this Spire made all our actions, even unseen one are accountable in the karmic wheel's of life* <br><p align="right"> - Valinorian scholar </p>
+{ .quote }

 ## Profile